Refund QuestionsHow do I set up direct deposit for my refund?

 You may have requested that the University hold excess funds to pay for future charges,

 such as a future term tuition (students may wish to have SCSU hold the funds for winter

-into MySCSU Banner Web to rescind your Title IV Authorization to hold excess funds on your account.Your
+into MySCSU Banner Web to rescind your Title IV Authorization to hold excess funds on your account.

-Students can elect to have their refund sent direct deposit to their bank account, have a check mailed to the address on file with the University.
+Students may elect to have their refund sent by direct deposit to their personal bank account, which will allow for funds to be received within 1-2 business days from the time the Bursar's Office process the refund.
+Otherwise, students will receive a paper check in the mail within 14 calendar days to the address on file with the University.
 If your credit balance is due to a credit card over-payment, your refund will be credited back to the credit card used when making the payment.

-Any refund due to withdrawal is automatically credited to your account based on the withdrawal date filed with the Registrar’s Office.
-Your refund amount is based on theCT Board of Regents Refund Policy.
-In addition, the Office of Financial Aid & Scholarships may be required to return previously credited financial aid in the event of withdrawal.
-Should the previously mentioned transactions create an excess balance on your account; a refund will automatically be issued within 14 calendar days.
+A refund of all or a portion of charges is based on the withdrawal date filed with the Registrar’s Office, and the associated refund percentage due according to the CT Board of Regents Refund Policy.
+In addition, the Office of Financial Aid & Scholarships may be required to return all or a portion of the financial aid received in the event of withdrawal.
+Upon completion of both refund calculations, should these transactions create an excess balance on your account, a refund will automatically be issued within 14 calendar days.